Telosnex/fllama/README.md

                   topP: 1.0,
                   // Make sure to format input appropriately for the model, ex.
 ChatML
                   input: _controller.text,
-                  // Pass a path to ggml.metal if you want to use GPU inference on iOS on macOS.
-About 3x faster.
-                  ggmlMetalPath: null,
                   // 0 = CPU only.
 Functionally, maximum number of layers to run on GPU.
                   // 99/100 are used in llama.cpp examples when intent is to run all layers
                   // on GPU.
 Automatically set to 0 in obvious scenarios where it will be